Tagirijus/plainvoice/DEVELOPMENT.md

 ### Render

 Handles the funcionality of rendering data to a PDF.
+It also handles templates.

 ## Controller